AstroPlant/community-platform/README.md

 For content management the platform is powered by [Strapi](https://strapi.io), not the best headless CMS for blogs/publication edition and creation, but probably the best overall when your content isn't limited blogs or text.
 And as a very popular open-source project it's improving at the speed of light every single day.

+### PostreSQL (Data Storage)

+The data is stored on a [PostreSQL](https://www.postgresql.org/) database.
+All the database management is handled by Strapi and its own ORM mapping tools, for more information read [Strapi Database Configuration](https://strapi.io/documentation/v3.x/concepts/configurations.html#database).

 ### Astroplant API & Back-End

-It uses data & control endpoints from [astroplant's API](https://github.com/AstroPlant/astroplant-api) to control kits and display their data.
+The front-end uses data & control endpoints from [AstroPlants Core API](https://github.com/AstroPlant/astroplant-api) to control kits and display their data.

 ## Tools and Libraries